-Her plays have been developed and produced at the New York Shakespeare Festival/Public Theater, Arielle Tepper Productions’ Summer Play Festival (Off-Broadway), The Mark Taper Forum, Hartford Stage, South Coast Repertory, Eugene O’Neill National Playwrights Conference, INTAR, HERE, New Georges, Borderlands Theater, Nevada Repertory Company, Jungle Theater, East L.A.
+Her plays have been developed and produced at the New York Shakespeare Festival/Public Theater, Arielle Tepper Productions’ Summer Play Festival (Off-Broadway), The Mark Taper Forum, The Goodman Theatre, Hartford Stage, South Coast Repertory, Eugene O’Neill National Playwrights Conference, Kitchen Theatre, INTAR, HERE, New Georges, Borderlands Theater, Nevada Repertory Company, Jungle Theater, East L.A.
 Repertory, National Hispanic Cultural Center, Open Fist Theater Company, Wordbridge Playwrights Laboratory, LoNyLa Writers Lab, The Orchard Project and the Los Angeles Theatre Center.
 Her plays are published by Broadway Play Publishing, Playscripts, NoPassport Press and Smith & Kraus.

 Ms. García-Romero has developed a screenplay adaptation of her play, Mary Peabody in Cuba, with actor/director/producer, Andy Garcia.
 She has also written for Peninsula Films, Elysian Films and Disney Creative Entertainment.

-She is the Thomas J. and Robert T. Rolfs Assistant Professor in the Department of Film, Television and Theatre at the University of Notre Dame.
-She’s also taught at USC, Cal Arts, UC Santa Barbara, UC Riverside, Loyola Marymount University, Macalester College and Wesleyan University.
-Her areas of specialization are playwriting, screenwriting, dramaturgy and Latina/o Theater Studies.
-Her article on Latina playwrights is published in the Latin American Theatre Review.
+She is an Associate Professor in the Department of Film, Television and Theatre at the University of Notre Dame.
+Her areas of specialization are playwriting, screenwriting, dramaturgy and Latinx and Latin American Theater Studies.
+She’s also taught at The Theater School of the Pontifical Catholic University of Chile, USC, Cal Arts, UC Santa Barbara, UC Riverside, Loyola Marymount University, Macalester College and Wesleyan University.